 Overview

-The AMC RLF offers flexibility in its collateralization, maximizes borrowing amounts, and complements existing funding programs, such as the Mariculture Incentive Grant Program (MIGP).
+The AMC RLF offers flexibility in its collateralization, maximizes borrowing amounts, and complements other funding programs, such as the Mariculture Incentive Grant Program (MIGP).
 The RLF’s goal is to increase access to capital, create quality jobs, and encourage more commerce while protecting Alaska’s environment, indispensable cultural resources, and economic future.

 The fund will help stimulate private lending institutions’ involvement in distressed communities by targeting 50% of total RLF funds to indigenous and distressed communities.
 Where possible, funds will be utilized in conjunction with other public or private monies to fund the development of a mariculture sector in Alaska.